phoe/raptor-launcher/README.md

 ## Current technique

-  1. Login into Furcadia CMS.
+  1. **Login into Furcadia CMS.**
-    a.
-GET the login page.
+     1. GET the login page.
-    b.
-Extract the authentication secret from HTML.
+     2. Extract the authentication secret from HTML.
-    c.
-POST the login which includes the authentication secret.
+     3. POST the login which includes the authentication secret.
-  2. Get the furc:// login string.
+  2. **Get the `furc://` login string.**
-    a.
-GET the FurEd page.
+     1. GET the FurEd page.
-    b.
-Extract the character login secret from HTML.
+     2. Extract the character login secret from HTML.
-    c.
-Fetch the character we want to login as.
+     3. Fetch the character we want to login as.
-    d.
-POST the character with the character login secret.
+     4. POST the character with the character login secret.
-    e.
-Receive the login string from the HTTP response.
+     5. Receive the login string from the HTTP response.
-  3. Launch Furcadia.
+  3. **Launch Furcadia.**
+     1. Construct the Furcadia launch command, depending on the running OS.
-    a.
-Launch the Furcadia client with the login string as cmdline argument.
+     2. Launch the Furcadia client with the resulting command.